It has become commonplace, in Morgans as well as in other breeds, to call any horse with flashy white markings

 owned by Tammy Kastner of Ontario.

 tail (light hairs at tailhead, but dark the rest of the way down to the tip, unlike most greys)

 roan horses do not dapple this much, and there is no roan line in her pedigree.

-(confirmed from photographs) Easter Twilight, the maternal grandsire of another famous sabino roan, Dawnhill Storm Cloud,
+Her tail-male line goes back to Easter Twilight, the maternal grandsire of another famous sabino roan, Dawnhill Storm Cloud,

 is also an odd color and is pictured below.
 Photos courtesy of Tammy Kastner,